Meetkumar1/Decision-Level-Fusion-of-Face-Fingerprint-and-Ear/README.md

 Convolutional Neural Networks are used to train each of the user's biometric trait and make the prediction.
 It is a "User Verification" problem, where the system will predict whether the user is authorized to access or not.
 It is a binary classification problem for each convolutional neural network.

+Run the "exp.py" python file and an application GUI as shown in the image below will appear.

 <img src="pics/Picture1.jpg" width= "600">